-During the nine month period ended September 30, 2015, the Company issued 27,904,775 Units (pursuant to a non-brokered private placement) as discussed in note 7 of the Financial Statements.
+During the year ended December 31, 2015, the Company issued 27,904,775 Units (pursuant to two non-brokered private placements) as discussed in note 7 of the Financial Statements.
 Each unit consists of one common share and one warrant.

-It is worth mentioning that the Company has closed six non-borkered private placements that includes pricing units above the market price.
+It is worth mentioning that the Company has closed six non-borkered private placements that include pricing units above the market price.
 Management is permanently looking for new potential investors with long term vision considering its intention of continue advancing the Chita Valley Project.